in28minutes/in28minutes.github.io/_posts/2017-07-05-introduction-to-jpa-with-spring-boot.md

  - Attributes
  - Relationships

 This Mapping is also called ORM - Object Relational Mapping.
+Before JPA, ORM was the term more commonly used to refer to these frameworks.
+Thats one of the reasons, Hibernate is called a ORM framework.

 ## Important Concepts in JPA